-In fall 2018, the Santa Rosa location experience another retirement of a fulltime counselor, no replacement and no additional adjuct money to for coverage of this vacant position.
-With the early retirement incentive, it is anticipated that another counselor will retire in December 2019.
-This position has been an anchor liaison position to our health science programs, our ongoing, high demand programs.
+In fall 2018, the Santa Rosa location experienced a retirement of a fulltime counselor with no replacement and no additional adjuct money to cover of this vacant position.
+With the early retirement incentive, another counselor retired in December 2019.
+This position had been an anchor liaison position to our health science programs, our ongoing, high demand programs.